mobinulislam143/mobinulislam143/README.md

 I made this project professionally, it allows you to create nice and simple

-Skills: Next JS / REACT / JS / HTML / CSS / Node js / Mongo db / Javascript
+Skills: Next   HTML / CSS / Javascript / REACT / Node js / express js / Mongo db

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Mern